 Dan passed a major milestone as well.
 In 1981 he first went to Haiti as a single missionary, which means that this year he celebrated 30 years in ministry!

-Regular updates, pictures and even a short video or two of our family can be found here on our blog.
-If you haven’t read it, take some time to read through it.
 A lot has happened in the past 5 years...a snake that fell from the sky, the loss of 2 pets in one month to cancer (Duke the Wal-Mart shopping dog & Munchkin, the calico cat), a knee operation, a shoulder operation, sushi lessons for Father’s Day, travels in the US & overseas, an earthquake, floods & hurricanes, a lot of ministry, Dawn going to college & her first apartment, Devon’s 21st birthday, Dawn’s 21st birthday, a bird that sounds like it walked out of Jurassic Park, a pair of really big shoes that I wanted for Valentines Day and much, much more.
-Bookmark the site so you can keep up to date on all our happenings.
 All 4 of us are on Facebook—feel free to “friend” us.
 Now that will be up to the moment information (and more pictures).
-Speaking of blogs and Facebook, RMI’s blog is rminethaiti.blogspot.com, and they can be found on Facebook as well.
+RMI’s blog is rminethaiti.blogspot.com, and they can be found on Facebook as well.

 Thank you again for being a part of our family!
 You make it possible for us to continue to be in ministry.